 “So.
 This Tommy Blake?
 What was his deal?”
 Wade asked, keeping his tone as casual as he could.

 “Tommy?
 Ah, that was a shame.
 He was a good lad.
 Ended up breaking his leg.
-It was a nightmare, had to divert the entire line!”
+It was a nightmare; we had to divert the entire line!”
 Abe’s tone was distracted.
 He had turned around to watch one of the bar women deliver a tray of drinks to the table.

 “What happened?”
 Wade asked.